adenueltech/StarkQuest/docs/backend-guide.md

 ## Overview

-The StarkQuest backend serves several critical functions that complement the smart contracts:
+The StarkEarn backend serves several critical functions that complement the smart contracts:

 1. **Event Monitoring**: Listen to blockchain events and index relevant data
 2. **User Management**: Store user profile information not on the blockchain